mikekwong/giphy_react/README.md

 In terminal, please type: 'npm start'.<br>

-Runs the app in the development mode locally on your computer.<br>
+The command you just entered in terminal will launch the app in development mode locally on your computer.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in any browser.

 The page will hot reload if you make edits to the source code.<br>